-Following off-pavement usage, completely inspect the underbody of your vehicle.
+After driving off-road, completely inspect the underbody of your vehicle.
 Check tires, body structure, steering, suspension and exhaust system for damage.
 Check threaded fasteners for looseness, particularly on the chassis, drivetrain components, steering and suspension.
-Retighten, if required, to torque values specified in the Service Manual.
+Retighten, if required, to torque values specified in the

+Service Manual.
 Also check for accumulations of vegetation or brush that could become a fire hazard, or conceal damage to fuel lines, brake hoses, axle pinion seals, and propeller shafts.